...

 2. Master Your Opening and Closing

-Your opening sets the tone for everything that follows, and your closing determines what people remember.
+Your opening sets the tone for everything that follows, and your closing determines what people remember and do next.
 I’ve seen too many great speakers lose their audience in the first thirty seconds because they started with a weak opening.

 Here are my go-to opening techniques: